Cut Knife-Turtleford

 Cut Knife-Turtleford is a provincial electoral district for the Legislative Assembly of Saskatchewan, Canada.
-Located in northwest Saskatchewan, this constituency has an economy based primarily on farming – while oil and gas development is rising.
+Located in northwest Saskatchewan, this constituency has an economy based primarily on farming — while oil and gas development is rising.
 The Battlefords Provincial Park is located here.
 Communities in the riding include the towns of Cut Knife (population 610), Maidstone (1,037), Lashburn (914), and Turtleford (461); and the villages of Neilburg, Meota, Glaslyn, Marsden, and Edam.

-The riding was last contested in the 2020 general election.
-It sent Saskatchewan Party candidate Ryan Domotor to represent the district in the Legislature.
+The riding was last contested in the 2024 general election.
+It sent Saskatchewan Party candidate James Thorsteinson to represent the district in the Legislature.

-This constituency was created by the Representation Act, 2002 (Saskatchewan) out of the district of Battleford-Cut Knife and the former district of Turtleford.

 History

+This constituency was created by the Representation Act, 2002 (Saskatchewan) mostly from the former Battleford-Cut Knife riding, along with parts of Lloydminster and North Battleford.
+It was first contested in the 2003 general election and has seen only minor boundary changes since its formation.

-Cut Knife-Turtleford has elected Saskatchewan Party members since it was first contested in 2003.
+Cut Knife-Turtleford has elected Saskatchewan Party members since its creation.
 It is considered a safe seat for the Saskatchewan Party, and typically returns members of that party with large majorities.

 Members of the Legislative Assembly

-This riding has elected the following Members of the Legislative Assembly:
+This riding has elected the following members of the Legislative Assembly: